gsudre/lab_notes/instructions_qc_mastersheet.md

 These instructions show you how to collect QC metrics for a set of mask ids.
 This could be the complete set you're playing with or just a subset, to later be concatenated to a master list.
 Choose your own destiny.

-# TODO

-- just so it takes less time, save the FA/AD/RD outputs?